eilin/git-notes/README.md

 1. Add change as new commit with `commit --fixup HASH`, where HASH is the hash of the old commit that you want to amend.
 This will create a new commit with the message "fixup!
 OLD_COMMIT_MSG".
 2. Rebase with `rebase --autosquash --interactive` and git will know you want to squash the amendment from the "fixup!" in the commit message.
+3. You should see your fixup commit reordered to be after the amend target in the interactive menu.
+Finish rebasing and the old commit should be changed.